 Rite Aid will ask you to sign an Acknowledgment that you have received this Notice of Privacy Practices ("Notice").
-This Notice describes, in accordance with the HIPAA Privacy Regulation, how Rite Aid may use and disclose your protected health information to carry out treatment, payment or health care operations and for other specific purposes that are permitted or required by law.
+This Notice describes, in accordance with the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”) Privacy Rule, how Rite Aid may use and disclose your protected health information to carry out treatment, payment or health care operations and for other specific purposes that are permitted or required by law.
 The Notice also describes your rights and Rite Aid's duties with respect to protected health information about you.

 TREATMENT, PAYMENT, AND HEALTH CARE OPERATIONS

 We will use your protected health information to treat you.
 For example, we may receive written, verbal, facsimile or electronic health information and prescription orders for you and will use protected health information to dispense prescription medications to you.
 We may also disclose your information to other health care providers to coordinate your treatment and provide you with prescriptions, lab work or other healthcare.
 We may contact you to provide treatment-related services, such as refill reminders, treatment alternatives (e.g., available generic products), and other health-related benefits and services that may be of interest to you.

 We will use your protected health information to obtain payment for products and services.
 For example, we may contact your third party payor (such as your insurer or pharmaceutical benefits manager) to determine whether the third party payor will pay for your prescription.
 We will bill you and/or a third party payor for the cost of prescription medications dispensed to you.
 The information on or accompanying the bill may include your identification information, as well as the prescriptions you are taking.